mattyschell/geodatabase-replication-toiler/doc/replicate-to-gdb.md

 ## Fake Edits to Test

-1. Edit on the default version, keep it simple
+1. Edit on the default version to simplify the flow
 2. Start editing and delete all subways on Staten Island, they are not real subways.
 Save edits.
 3. Add a fish tube feature in the ocean.
 Save edits
 4. Stop editing
-5. Delete the edit version

 ![edits](images/edits.png)